 My artistic philosophy is based on versatility, experimentation, and collaboration.
 A versatility of techniques, concepts and approach to art keeps it fresh, intriguing and allows me the chance to work on different groups of projects while circumventing pitfalls of being typecast into gimmick role.
 This is accomplished by routinely researching art history and contemporary work along with consistently searching for ways to improve or experiment with techniques and genres.
 Although seemingly diverse, these multiple methods of working weave through one another creating a broad opus of works that bind into my own interrelated, visual language.

-The most popular method I use is based on the influential traditions of the Regionalist artists.
-This tradition speaks not only to my own artistic roots as a Midwesterner but also is an aesthetic the local community recognizes and relates with.
-Utilizing this style provides viewers with a fresh, and often romantic, perspective of their environment but it also leaves room to subtly touch on contemporary issues, such as the workers in the service industry or certain environmental or political situations.
+The most recognized style is based on the influential traditions of the Regionalist artists.
+Utilizing this inherent tradition speaks to my aesthetic roots and the visual heritage of my community.
+This style and approach to painting provides viewers with a nostalgic, romantic view of our present day social landscape while subtly touching on contemporary issues, such as life in the service industry, environmental outlooks or political situations.

 Experimenting with an array of artistic philosophies and possibilities is a privilege of this post-modern era.
 Through innovation, experimentation and collaboration we now have opportunities to participate in an assortment of explorations, some frightening and others endearing.
-Through this variety, new art is made that inspires, educates, and critically examines the current human condition.
+Through this variety, I attempt to make art that inspires, educates, and critically examines the current human condition